New York Institute of Technology: New York City

-The Student Activity Building, 1849 Broadway, has a student lounge, recreation areas, food services, a bookstore, and the offices of the Student Government Association as well as other clubs and student organizations.
+The Student Activity Building at 1849 Broadway, has a student lounge, recreation areas, food services, a bookstore, and the offices of the Student Government Association as well as other clubs and student organizations.
 The Office of Student Activities is located on the second floor.
 The NYIT Auditorium on Broadway has a seating capacity of 268.
 The offices of Counseling and Wellness Services, Disability Services, Campus Life, Career Services, Student Employment, and Housing and Residential Life, are located at 26 West 61st Street.
 In 2014, NYIT opened a simulated trading floor, equipped with the latest technologies, including hardware, software, databases and datafeeds, on the fifth floor of the 26 W. 61st Street building.
 The Student Solutions Center (Enrollment Services, Bursar, Financial Aid, and Registrar) and International Education are located in the New Technology Building, 16 West 61st Street.

 The New York City campus is home to student clubs and organizations such as Students Working to Achieve Greatness, Phi Iota Alpha, the Allied Health Life Science Organization, Bear Hug Club, Student Nurses Association, Dance Club, American Medical Student Association, Student Programming Association, Society of Hosteurs, and American Institute for Architecture Students.

-Residential students have two dormitory options for the Manhattan campus: Riverside Terrace Residence Hall, and the Anderson Residence Hall at Manhattan School of Music (shared with Columbia University, Barnard College, and several other academic institutions), all of which are supervised by full-time staff.
+Residential students have one dormitory option for the Manhattan campus: 525 Lexington Avenue which is supervised by full-time staff.

-NYIT Auditorium on Broadway, currently closed, hosts events, including the Lumen Prize Exhibition, and the SAG-AFTRA Foundation's Conversation Series, bringing in celebrities such as Carey Mulligan, Gloria Steinem, Meryl Streep, Mark Ruffalo and Leslee Udwin, among others, to NYIT's campus in Manhattan.
+NYIT Auditorium on Broadway, currently closed, hosts events including the Lumen Prize Exhibition and the SAG-AFTRA Foundation's Conversation Series, bringing in celebrities such as Carey Mulligan, Gloria Steinem, Meryl Streep, Mark Ruffalo, and Leslee Udwin among others to NYIT's campus in Manhattan.
 NYIT Auditorium on Broadway has 3-D screening capabilities.
 In January 2020, the auditorium was flooded and suffered substantial damage after a water main under the adjacent street ruptured.

-Recruiters from major companies such as Google visit the Manhattan campus regularly for luncheons with students and information sessions.

 Central Islip

 New York Tech purchased more than 500 acres of the former Central Islip Psychiatric Center in 1984 to establish a campus in Suffolk County, New York.
 Less than 10 years later, the school began selling pieces off for commercial use.
 In 2005, NYIT ceased operations as a full college campus there.
 At one point, the location included residence halls with student lounges and laundry facilities, dining hall, classroom buildings, and library.
-The school still operates its 7,000-square-foot Central Islip Family Medical Center, located near the former campus, to serve the local community.
+The school still operates its 7,000-square-foot Family Health Care Center, located in Central Islip near the former campus, to serve the local community.
+Aluminaire House was located on this campus.
+NYIT donated about 100 acres to Suffolk County for its Cohalan Court Complex.